Sunset-06/admge/README.md

 Once it reaches a point where I can test it, i'll use the approach that ends up being faster.

 For now, all the instructions are in `operations.c`.

+There's a bootrom in this repo, shamelessly sourced from [Hacktix](https://github.com/Hacktix/Bootix)